VinaFu/GettingStartedwithProgramminginJava11-2-/README.md

               3) executive in the terminal: Main a value1 value2

-        So main is to launch all the processures and then define each function Pay attention to private static and public static when define a function private static - can be access from the within the class only; public static - can be access both within and outside the class.
+    So main is to launch all the processures and then define each function Pay attention to private static and public static when define a function Private static - can be access from the within the class only; public static - can be access both within and outside the class.

                 package com.pluralsight.letsgetlogical;
                 public class Main {